 The working height of electric scissors make the units a good fit for work in warehouses and building management with tasks such as lighting maintenance and stocktaking.
 Electric scissors are also known as ‘slab scissors’.

 The Genie GS-4047 - 13.7m Electric Scissor Lift is an indoor machine that can be driven at full height and offers excellent manoeuvrability in narrow aisles and tight spaces.

 Diesel scissor lifts are used in outdoor locations where the extra power of a diesel engine is needed to manoeuvre over rough terrain using lugged tyres, often using four wheel drive.
-Diesel scissors can also feature outriggers to offer improved balance and are perfect for use in the construction industry and other applications such as signage tasks and cleaning projects.
+Diesel scissors can also feature outriggers to offer support on uneven ground and are perfect for use in the construction industry and other applications such as signage tasks and cleaning projects.

 The Haulotte COM12DX diesel scissor lift demonstrates the power benefits of a diesel engine, with four wheel drive and the capacity to lift two operators.
 The COM12DX does meet low emission zone standards so is one of the most environmentally friendly diesel machines.